For writers and authors, self-publishing is easy. You upload a Word manuscript to Amazon KDP or an aggregator, and you have an ebook for sale.

 It provides you with the medium and platform to deliver valuable content to readers.
 Then you can build an income-earning independent publishing business.

-Whether you choose health, lifestyle, fashion, writing skills, gardening, photography, cooking, gadget reviews or any other topic, you can start building a profitable, monetised platform.
+You could choose health, lifestyle, fashion, writing skills, gardening, photography, cooking, gadget reviews, or any other topic.
+Then you can start building a profitable, monetized platform.

 The key to successful blogging is to be passionate about what you write.
-Postach.io has an informative decision-making infographic, which details the process of creating a successful new blog.
+Postach.io has an informative decision-making infographic that details the process of creating a successful new blog.

 The income generated from Adsense relies heavily on website traffic.
 But it is a simple way to see some dollars coming in the door in the early months of a new blog.

-If you need more ideas on how to make money from your site, this article lists the top ten strategies for making money from your site.
+If you need more ideas on how to make money, this article lists the top ten strategies for making money from your site.

 Whatever means you choose to earn money from your writing, there are two important ingredients.